simonmichael/hledger/hledger/hledger.m4.md

 See the [Working with CSV](#working-with-csv) tips below for more about setting amounts and currency.

-## `if` block
+## `if`

 Rules can be applied conditionally, depending on patterns in the CSV data.
-This allows flexibility; in particular, it is how you can categorise transactions, selecting an appropriate account name based on their description (for example).
+This is how you can categorise transactions, selecting an appropriate account based on their description (eg).
-There are two ways to write conditional rules: "if blocks", described here, and "if tables", described below.

-An if block is the word `if`
-and one or more "matcher" expressions (can be a word or phrase), one per line, starting either on the same or next line;
-followed by one or more indented rules.
+An "if block" is the word `if`, followed by one or more "matcher" expressions starting on the same line or the next line, followed by one or more indented rules.
 Eg,